EdwardAndress/instagram_clone/README.md

   * Users can sign up
   * When signed in, users can add images
   * Users can add tags to their own images
+  * Users can associate their images with an address
   * Images can be filtered using tags

 ####Skills / lessons learnt: